 Another reason people like working with chalk-style paint is that it does a great job of camouflaging blemishes that are present in older pieces of furniture.
 In fact, if a piece of furniture has minor blemishes, it even adds to the charm of the piece, once painted, if your decor is shabby chic, vintage, farmhouse, or country.

 Because there are several different brands that offer chalk-style paint, choosing the best chalk paint can seem like a daunting task.
 It’s all about doing your research and deciding on which paint best suits your current project.
 Several factors can come into play here, from color to availability, to coverage.
 Like anything else, you always want to do your due diligence to find what is best for the final look you want to achieve.

 For example, some paint companies don’t offer chalk paint in a spray can, so if you’re painting something like wicker baskets, you will want to keep that in mind.
 Alternatively, if you’re doing a huge furniture chalking project, you probably want to go with a company that sells chalk paint in larger cans.

 Rustoleum Chalked Paint Cost and Availability

 Obviously, when you are deciding on the best chalk-style paint for your project, you want to look at several factors.
 Two of those are cost and availability.

 Rustoleum Chalked can be found at a number of retailers, from Lowes to Walmart to Amazon.
 It is available in a variety of different sizes, so you will be able to find it in just about any size you need.
-You may also be able to find it at local harware stores, but those stocks tend to vary, so it may be benficial to call ahead before making a drive to the store.
+You may also be able to find it at local hardware stores, but those stocks tend to vary, so it may be beneficial to call ahead before making a drive to the store.

 The cost of chalk-style paints can vary widely depending on brand and size, so you always want to make sure the paint you want to use also fits within your budget, especially if you are working on a larger project.
-The good news here is that Rustleum Chalked is very affordable.
+The good news here is that Rustoleum Chalked is very affordable.